vexide/website/src/pages/docs/prerequisites.md

 ![vexide-template folder structure](https://i.imgur.com/PE5eKtc.png)

 If you've worked in a rust project before, this folder structure should be somewhat familiar to you.
 If not, that's okay too!
-There are two files of relevance we'll worry about fight now:
+There are two files of relevance we'll worry about right now:
 - The contents of `src` contain your project's actual source code.
 All of the program you will write will be in this folder.
 In this case `main.rs` is your program's main source file.
 - `Cargo.toml` contains your project's package information, including its dependencies.